 So, the business has decided to set aside resources and properly invest in IT.
-As the finance officer, you are now tasked to create a budget that should control IT expenses - plus ensure you’re investing in the right technologies to move the business forward.
+As the finance officer, you are now tasked with IT budget management to control expenses - plus ensure you’re investing in the right technologies to move the business forward.

 Creating a robust IT budget, however, is not an easy task.
 With technologies and business environments changing at a rapid pace, you need to be able to develop a budget that will reduce costs and meet business goals - without sacrificing workplace productivity and efficiency.
 It takes time and careful planning.

-This post will help guide you through the process of preparing an IT budget management for the business.
+This post will help guide you through the process of preparing and managing an IT budget for the business.
 It will give you the necessary steps to track technology spending, allocate funds for operating costs, and plan for future investment and expansion.

 Here are a few things to consider when preparing your IT budget management: